radiantlogic-v8/documentation-ia-product/documentation/best-practice/02-databases/01-postgres-recommendations.md

 The allocated disk volume will depend on the number of objects present in the database (identities, accounts, groups, permissions, applications, metadatas, ...), the type of control implemented, the data loading frequency, as well as the retention period of the different timeslots.

-Brainwave recommends the use of **10 Gb per Time Slot** for the first two or three loads.
+Radiant Logic recommends the use of **10 Gb per Time Slot** for the first two or three loads.
 And to refine according to the project and the average disk space used by timeslot in a second time.

 With a retention period of 12 months and a loading frequency every two weeks, the required space would be around 240 Gb at the end of a year.